brettbeeson/tmv/README.md

 - `install-ap.sh` and edit suggested file
 See [more info](http://brettbeeson.com.au/pizerow-ap-wifi-client/) on setting it up.

-### Optionally, configure PiJuice
+### Optionally, configure a PiJuice
 You can use a [PiJuice](https://github.com/PiSupply/PiJuice) to power it.
 - Install and enable the pijuice (refer to the docs) (- You may need to `echo dtoverlay=i2c-rtc,ds1339 | sudo -a /boot/config.txt` to enable real time clock)
 - `~/tmv/scripts/install-pijuice.sh` to install API and RTC sync via a service

 ### Optionally, configure autossh
-#- Optionally, use autossh to 'phone home'.
 - `scripts/install-autossh.sh`
 - `sudo vi /etc/systemd/system/autossh.service` to configure

 ### Optionally, install timezone awareness:
-- Optionally, install `sudo pip install -U tzupdate` to update your timezone if you travel
+- `sudo pip install -U tzupdate` to update your timezone if you travel

 ### Start Camera
 - browse to [your-pi-ip](http://tmv.local) to see the Camera App and RaspAP.
 THis allows you to control most everything you need to take photos.